 However, that doesn’t mean you give up control of the background.
 Go through and remove anything you don’t need.
 Look for hot lighting spots that steal your viewer’s attention.
 Get rid of people in the way (or wait for them to leave).
 Distill your photograph to only the elements that support your story.

 That includes controlling the light.
-Let parts of your background be a little dark so they don't compete with your subject.
+Let parts of your background be dark so they don’t compete with your subject.

 2: Does it Create a Mood?